agBeta/nevis/self-documentation/test.md

 Also for cuid Jest uses jsdom, which builds a global object which doesn't comply with current standards.
 See https://github.com/paralleldrive/cuid2#using-in-jest.

+## Node Native Test runner downsides
+- Bad error log when assertion fails.
+You may use `spoke` package.
+- Not enough documentation, especially about setup / teardown.

+## Do spin up server before integ test
+You will not be able to mock then.

 </br>

 ## Integration